- 1 Introduction to Automation

 Set Global Variable

-A Global Variable can be set by an endpoint trigger.
-The format for the parameter is this:
+A Global Variable can be set by an endpoint trigger, using this format for the parameter.

-The `varString` portion is assumed to be URL encoded, and is URL decoded before being stored into the `varName` global variable.
+`varString` portion is assumed to be URL encoded, and will be URL decoded before it is stored in the